OsbornePro/NovaKey-Daemon/README.md

 * `devices_file` – path to the `devices.json` file.
 * `server_keys_file` – path to `server_keys.json` (ML-KEM-768 server keypair).

 > **Important:** If you expose `0.0.0.0:60768`, ensure your firewall is configured appropriately.
-NovaKey enforces authentication and replay protection, but the port is still a high-value interface.
+NovaKey-Daemon enforces authentication and replay protection, but the port is still a high-value interface.

 ---

 ### `devices.json`

-Defines which devices are allowed to talk to NovaKey and what keys they use.
+Defines which devices are allowed to talk to NovaKey-Daemon and what keys they use.

 Example: